CubedNetwork/fabulously-optimized-wiki/language-support.md

 ### Sodium

 Unofficial resource pack that adds translations to Sodium.
-Managed by the creator of Fabulously Optimized and the creator of Sodium Extra, but is an independent project.
+Managed by the creator of Fabulously Forgified and the creator of Sodium Extra, but is an independent project.

 * [Translated on Crowdin](https://crowdin.com/project/sodium-fabric)
-* Translations are published every Saturday, so any FO version to come after that will get it.
+* Translations are published every Saturday, so any FF version to come after that will get it.
 * Translations do not require approval to be published, however proofreading would still be preferred to ensure quality.
-* You are more likely to be accepted as a proofreader if you have previous translation work on FO or other Minecraft-related projects.
+* You are more likely to be accepted as a proofreader if you have previous translation work on FF or other Minecraft-related projects.

 ### Installer